Emergency advice

 • Cramps in the arms, legs and stomach

-• Fast, weakening pulse and breathing
+• Fast, weakening pulse and rapid breathing

 What to do